Liverpool Corporation Waterworks: Water supply

 There was initially some disagreement between the two engineers over how to secure a reliable water supply.
 Newlands and James Simpson, who had some success in constructing wells in Liverpool during the 1840s, recommended an extension of the system of wells, whereas Hawksley favoured bringing water into the town by gravity from a network of reservoirs in the Rivington Pike area.
 Although the estimated costs of this scheme had risen from £200,000 to £450,000 between 1847 and 1850, there was a majority within the council who supported it.
-An act of Parliament was obtained to authorise it, but then a change in the makeup of the council resulted in a majority being against the scheme.
+The Liverpool Corporation Waterworks Act 1847 had previously authorised the Rivington Pike scheme, but a change in the makeup of the council resulted in a majority being against building it.
 However, they discovered that the contracts for the Rivington Pike Waterworks had already been awarded, and despite the legal obstacles, convened a court of enquiry to see if it was possible to reverse the decision.
 The council asked Robert Stephenson to arbitrate, and agreed to abide by his decision.
 He reported that the well scheme would be cheaper if less than 8 e6impgal of water per day were required, but that the Rivington Pike scheme was better for larger volumes, and he therefore recommended that option.
 His estimate that it could easily supply 12 to 13 e6impgal per day was over-optimistic, as Parliament decided that the scheme should also supply 8.3 e6impgal of compensation water per day, to maintain flows in the rivers.